ManiRajan1/Project_repositories/README.md

 ## Project repository

-Welcome to my page, fellow engineers!
-I'm a software enthusiast specializing in Embedded Systems, with a passion for solving real-world challenges in development and testing workflows.
+**Welcome to my page, fellow engineers!**
+I'm a software enthusiast working on Embedded Systems, with a passion for solving real-world challenges in development and testing workflows.
+I specialize in streamlining development and testing workflows, ensuring compliance with industry standards like ASPICE, ISO 26262, and DO-178B.

 This repository is a collection of tools and mini-projects that I've built over time, inspired by practical problems I’ve encountered in my work.